BRICK WALLS

 Woman's Foreign Missionary Society of Burlington M E Church, South

-Resolution regarding WAGLEY
+Resolution regarding Mrs. Thomas WAGLEY

 The following resolutions were passed by Woman's Foreign Missionary Society of Burlington M E Church, South.

-Where as it has been the will of our Heavenly Father to call our dear sister, Mrs Thomas Wagley from her labors here to her eternal reward, therefore be it Resolved - First.
+Where as it has been the will of our Heavenly Father to call our dear sister, Mrs. Thomas Wagley from her labors here to her eternal reward, therefore be it Resolved - First.
 That in her death we have lost a valuable member of our Society, one who was always willing to do what she could, and while we bow to the will of Providence we will miss her assistance and kindly advice in many ways, but will cherish her memory and her triumphant death will stimulate us to greater endeavor.

 Resolved - Second. that we tender our deepest sympathy to those who are bereft and commend them to Him who is "to wise to err and too good to be unkind" and earnestly pray that our Heavenly Father may sustain, and comfort them in this hour of sorrow.